valhalla/demos/docs/blogs/2015-06-02-connectivity.md

 ####Using the Connectivity Map

 The connectivity map has one very important use within Valhalla - we are instantaneuosly able to reject routes that have no possible connection.
-Any 2 locations that lie in tiles that have different "colors" in the connectivity map have no possible path between them over navigable ways.
+Any 2 locations that lie in tiles that have different "colors" (or either one is uncolored) in the connectivity map have no possible path between them over navigable ways.
 A quick image lookup can quickly determine this and allow us to filter these impossible paths.
 Note that just because 2 locations have the same color does not mean they are guaranteed to have a valid, connecting path.

 The connectivity map may also be useful to the OSM community to identify regions where no connectivity exists but perhaps should exist.
 This may allow focused efforts to map regions to improve connectivity.